drakkan/sftpgo/README.md

     - `idle_timeout`, integer.
 Time in minutes after which an idle client will be disconnected.
 0 menas disabled.
 Default: 15
     - `max_auth_tries` integer.
 Maximum number of authentication attempts permitted per connection.
 If set to a negative number, the number of attempts are unlimited.
 If set to zero, the number of attempts are limited to 6.
     - `umask`, string.
 Umask for the new files and directories.
 This setting has no effect on Windows.
 Default: "0022"
     - `banner`, string.
 Identification string used by the server.
 Leave empty to use the default banner.
-Default "SFTPGo_version"
+Default "SFTPGo_<version>"
     - `upload_mode` integer.
 0 means standard, the files are uploaded directly to the requested path.
 1 means atomic: files are uploaded to a temporary path and renamed to the requested path when the client ends the upload.
 Atomic mode avoids problems such as a web server that serves partial files when the files are being uploaded.
 In atomic mode if there is an upload error the temporary file is deleted and so the requested upload path will not contain a partial file.
 2 means atomic with resume support: as atomic but if there is an upload error the temporary file is renamed to the requested path and not deleted, this way a client can reconnect and resume the upload.
     - `actions`, struct.
 It contains the command to execute and/or the HTTP URL to notify and the trigger conditions.
 See the "Custom Actions" paragraph for more details
         - `execute_on`, list of strings.
 Valid values are `download`, `upload`, `delete`, `rename`, `ssh_cmd`.
 Leave empty to disable actions.